What are Soft Skills and Why are They Important in the Workplace?

 Many colleges and universities offer general education degree programs that focus on strengthening skills like critical thinking and communication while through courses like English composition, quantitative reasoning, history and natural science.
 While these courses lead to a bachelor's degree in general studies, they can also help you develop a broad base of soft skills and may offer concentrations in more specific areas, including business, psychology, creative writing and more.

 Joe Cote is a staff writer at Southern New Hampshire University.
-Follow him on Twitter @JoeCo2323.
+Follow him on X, formerly known as Twitter @JoeCo2323.

 Explore more content like this article

 About Southern New Hampshire University

 SNHU is a nonprofit, accredited university with a mission to make high-quality education more accessible and affordable for everyone.